iLevyTate/SCAN-Resources/Forms/PFC Agent Training Data Generation Prompt.md

 - Adheres to JSONL formatting standards
 - Aligns with neuroscience and real-world user behavior
 - Can be scaled for fine-tuning or multi-agent orchestration

----

-Let me know if you'd like this exported as a downloadable `.md` or `.pdf`.
-I can also immediately generate a batch of JSONL examples based on this file for any agent.